 - Pull off the electrical connector attached to the bulb.
 You might need to push in the locking tab to remove it.

 - Take out the defective bulb.
-Turn it counterclockwise to remove it, although some bulbs come out by pulling them straight out.
+Turn it counterclockwise to remove it.
+Keep in mind that some bulbs come out by pulling them straight out, rather than by unscrewing.

 - Put the new bulb in its place.